Liberty & Justice for All

 Moving forward …

-AFJ will lead national campaigns to confirm Supreme Court and federal judges committed to upholding core constitutional values of justice and equality.
+AFJ will lead national campaigns to fight back against President Donald Trump’s efforts to pack federal courts with ultraconservative judges.
+We will advocate strongly for Supreme Court and federal judges committed to upholding core constitutional values of justice and equality.

 Promoting Nonprofit Advocacy Rights and Action